Syllabus for LIT-202

 Your final paper should be 8 to 12 pages in length.
 Possible topics are listed on the course site.
 You will review your reading, your written assignments, and your journal entries.
 Then you will organize your thoughts on one (1) of the listed topics, including appropriate quotations from your journal.

-When quoting or paraphrasing from the text or other sources, be sure to cite the source of information properly according to MLA or APA guidelines (see also Basic Documentation Rules).
+When quoting or paraphrasing from the text or other sources, be sure to cite the source of information properly according to MLA or APA guidelines.